5 Ways to Make Thanksgiving Special This Year

 Thanksgiving is a national holiday in the USA, Canada, Brazil, Grenada, Saint Lucia, Liberia, and Norfolk Island.
 The dates of celebration vary from country to country.
 The celebrators around the world, however, strive to make Thanksgiving a special day every year.

 Originally, the holiday was observed as a harvest festival.
 The three-day celebration marked the end of hard work and readiness for the winter season.
-Some traditions and customs have changed since that time, but this day still remains one of the most popular and favorite holidays.
+Some traditions and customs have changed since that time.
+Yet this day still remains one of the most popular and favorite holidays.
 Here are a few ways how you can make the Thanksgiving celebration special this year.

 1. Prepare Feast Together